 The benefits of segmentation in marketing

-This means better engagement with your target demographic.
-When applied effectively, segmentation allows you to be more relevant to your audience and helps you create more value.
+- Facilitates better engagement with your target demographic, allows you to be more relevant to your audience, and helps you create more value

-This is because segmenting your market forces you to look at how your product or service fits into your customers' lives.
-You can then communicate that by appealing to their needs to influence their behavior without feeling like you're imposing on them.
+- Forces you to look at how your product or service fits into your customers' lives, then communicate that by appealing to their needs to influence their behavior without feeling like you're imposing on them

-An added benefit of marketing segmentation is that it creates brand advocacy and loyalty, e.g., word-of-mouth support – which is always a great boost to marketing.
+- Creates brand advocacy and loyalty, e.g., word-of-mouth support – which is always a great boost to marketing

-Marketing segmentation also allows you to appeal to a broader audience by giving your product more versatility and personality.
-It also helps you reduce costs by focusing on reaching fewer people overall but making sure each one of them is engaged with your brand.
+- Helps reduce costs by focusing on reaching fewer people overall but making sure each one of them is engaged with your brand

 Undertaking a segmentation analysis